Which employers offer HR graduate training schemes?

 - BP offers a rotational three-year HR graduate programme.

-- Ford UK runs a graduate HR programme, which involves moving through a variety of roles during your first few years.
+- Ford runs a graduate HR programme, which involves moving through a variety of roles during your first few years.

 - GE runs a human resources leadership programme (HRLP), consisting of three eight-month rotations in core HR domains.